Why Join NAELA?

 Member Benefit Program

-NAELA's Member Benefit Program provides discounts to NAELA members on software programs, office supplies and equipment, document storage and retrieval, estate planning systems, and more!
-You can look forward to receiving information directly from these vendors, or contacting them for further information.
-NAELA will announce new partners are they are approved; meanwhile, we encourage you to take full advantage of this new member service and reap the benefits of your NAELA membership.
+NAELA's Member Benefit Program provides discounts to NAELA members on software programs, office supplies and equipment, estate planning systems, and more!
+Use the buying power of NAELA in a full suite of offerings.
+You can find a listing of these NAELA partner vendors online and in print to contact them for further information.
+NAELA will announce new partners are they are approved; meanwhile, we encourage you to take full advantage of these member services and reap the benefits of your NAELA membership.

 Since its inception, one of NAELA’s strengths has been the collegial spirit of its membership.
 For years, this has translated into an incredible, if informal, network of practitioners always willing to take another NAELA member’s call to discuss an issue or help think through a dilemma.
 As NAELA has grown, the organization has refused to lower its standards of substantive knowledge, practice or conduct; witness the enhancement of programs now available from basic to advanced, in person or on the net, and the Aspirational Standards for the Practice of Elder Law.